Children's Book Reviews

 Main Character: The old lady, whose bottomless appetite leads her on an absurd journey of swallowing Thanksgiving foods.

-Plot: This cumulative story that follows an old lady who swallows a pie and then swallows larger and more outrageous items, including an entire turkey.
+Plot: This cumulative story follows an old lady who swallows a pie and then swallows larger and more outrageous items, including an entire turkey.
 The story builds as her actions grow more exaggerated.
 The story ends with a playful twist.

 Settings: Thanksgiving celebration, a holiday occasion.